CECapps/Imgur-API-for-PHP/README.md

    - "oauth" demo for OAuth support.
 If you are going to use OAuth but don't know how OAuth works, please read it.
 If you do know how OAuth works, please read it.
 If you don't care, please read it.
- - 5.2.10 singled out as the minimum version, up from just 5.2.x

 ## What Works